 To ensure that your fab shop manufactures components that meet your specifications, you’ll need to provide finalized detailed drawings for each part.
 While these don’t have to be professionally done, the drawings serve as the primary communication between you and the machinist.
 They should be as clear and specific as possible and have all the information needed to manufacture your part into a finished component.
 These specifications (or “specs” for short) should include the type of materials to be used; shape of the part with different views; size, dimension and tolerance data; finishes required; and more.
 This type of manufacturing information will help ensure that when you get your completed part(s), it will be an exact fit with any other machined parts designed to be attached to it in your final assembly.
 As a result, it can also be helpful to provide some context for how you intend to use the part on the specs as well.

-3. Understand there are a whole lot of ways to make machined parts
+3. Understand there are many ways to make your parts

 Your parts may be simple to produce.
 Or very intricate, requiring greater accuracy.
 Or your parts may need to be made of a particular material type.
 Or may need to tolerate extreme environmental conditions.
 Or you may only need a small volume.
 All of these requirements may impact your selection of the ideal fabrication method.
 Broadly speaking, these methods include cutting, shaping, machining, welding, and molding.
 And each has its pros and cons.
 For example, if your parts have difficult geometric tolerances, strict quality requirements, large overall or tight process control, then the optimal machine and process may be CNC (Computer numerical control) machining.
 While there are different types of CNC machines like milling machines and lathes, they are all controlled by a computer to achieve a level of accuracy and consistency that would be impossible to match with manual construction methods.
 That’s why CNC machining is standard amongst car part manufacturers for even the most complex shapes, as it is vital that they repeatedly produce identical machined parts over and over again.